bloxain/Roblox/README.md

 i have got synapse x to make this project better

-supported executors like krnl, trigon, synapse x ect
+supported executors like krnl, trigon, synapse x ect -- as of march 16 It Is Reqiured that file funcs are on you executors

 suported games: